Unity-Technologies/com.unity.multiplayer.docs/docs/mlapi-basics/object-spawning.md

 When a spawned object gets destroyed on the server/host, MLAPI will automatically destroy it on all clients as well.

 When a client disconnects, all objects owned by that client will be destroyed.
-If you don't want that to happen for an object set the `DontDestroyWithOwner` field on `NetworkObject` to true.
+If you do not want that to happen for an object set the `DontDestroyWithOwner` field on `NetworkObject` to true.

 ### Despawning